anoma/ferveo/docs/ferveo.tex.md

 Since we need at least dealer total weight $p+1$ of VSS instances to finish, the dealer identities can be sorted by their weight such that the $\ell$ highest weighted dealers sum to total weight at least $p+1$ and $\ell$ is minimized.

-In the optimistic phase, if there are no faults that prevent these $\ell$ VSS instances from finishing, then these VSS instances are used in the DKG.
+In the optimistic phase, if there are no faults that prevent these $\ell$ VSS instances from being finalized, and no disputes against those dealers, then these VSS instances are used in the DKG.
 This can be confirmed by $W-t-f$ weight signing a message indicating the optimistic phase succeeded along with the resulting public key.
 Since BLS signature aggregation can be used, this consumes $O(\log m)$ on-chain storage.

 ### Pessimistic phase

 Assume the optimistic phase does not succeed before a timeout period expires.
 Then the DKG enters the pessimistic phase where an arbitrary set of VSS instances of total weight at least $t$ can be used for DKG.
-The nodes should go in order of decreasing weight of dealers to again minimize the total number of VSS instances that need to finish, and also to minimize the number of VSS instances a node spends computation on but remain unused.
+The nodes should initiate additional VSS instances in order of decreasing weight of dealers to again minimize the total number of VSS instances that need to be dealt, and also to minimize the number of VSS instances a node spends computation to verify but remain unused.
 Every time a timeout period expires, more nodes should begin dealing VSS instances.

-In the pessimistic phase, as soon as $W-t-f$ weight of VSS instances succeed (as determined by ready signatures with no disputes), then the first sufficient subset of succeeded VSS instances is used for the DKG, as determined by the order that the ready signatures are posted to the blockchain.
+In the pessimistic phase, as soon as $W-t-f$ weight of VSS instances finalize (as determined by ready signatures with no disputes and dealer finalization), then the first sufficient subset of finalized VSS instances is used for the DKG, as determined by the order that the finalization messages are posted.

 ### Debiasing the final key

-The approach of Neji et al can be used to debias the final key as described exactly in the ETHDKG paper.
+The approach of Neji et al can be used to debias the final key.
+The public key $[s] H_1$ is the sum of all finalization values $[S(0)] H_1$ for all successful VSS instances, and the shared secret key is sharewise sum of all VSS shares.

-### Dispute process

-The dispute process also follows the scheme described in the ETHDKG paper.

 ### Proof Sketch

 TODO: proof sketch of resiliance in the appropriate model

-### Signature aggregation

-TODO - standard BLS multi-signature aggregation with rogue-key attack protection

-## Public key

-Once the DKG process is complete, nodes compute their shares of the public key.
-Let $P$ be a fixed generator, then the public key is $Q = sP$ where $s$ is the shared key generated by the DKG.

-## Hashing

-Let $\operatorname{HTC}: \{0,1\}^* \rightarrow \mathbb{G}_1$ be the hash to curve function as specified in RFC https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/

-TODO: details of exact instantiation chosen

 ## Threshold signature